RedPointGlobal/redpoint-rpi/README.md

       authenticationRef: rpi-executionservice
 ```

-Once the above configurations are in place, the Helm chart will automatically deploy a KEDA ```ScaledObject``` using the Prometheus server details specified in the ```values.yaml``` file.
+Once the above configurations are in place, the Helm chart will automatically generate a KEDA ```ScaledObject``` using the Prometheus server details specified in the ```values.yaml``` file.
 The resulting resource will resemble the following example

 ```
 apiVersion: keda.sh/v1alpha1